Google built an AI chip to make the Pixel 6 smarter and last longer

-Search giant Google is taking a page from Apple -- by styling itself as a chip designer with more control over its flagship smartphones.
-For owners of Google's new Pixel 6, that could mean a phone with more artificial intelligence smarts that you'll actually want to talk to and battery life long enough to continue the conversation.
+For the Pixel 6 and Pixel 6 Pro, search giant Google is taking a page from Apple -- by styling itself as a chip designer with more control over its flagship smartphones.
+For owners of Google's new Pixel 6, that could mean a phone with artificial intelligence that you'll actually want to talk to and battery life long enough to still power through a busy day.

 Google, which unveiled its $599 Pixel 6 and $899 Pixel 6 Pro phones during a virtual event Tuesday, introduced changes like new colors, display improvements, Android 12 and a horizontal camera bump strip on the back instead of a square-shaped corner array.
 But the biggest difference is what's inside: Tensor, the first chip designed by Google.

-Phil Carmack, the vice president and general manager in charge of Google's chip business, and Monika Gupta, senior director of Google Silicon, chatted with CNET over video conferencing the week before the Pixel event to get an in-depth look at what makes Tensor special -- and why Google even bothered to make the processor.
+Phil Carmack, the vice president and general manager in charge of Google's chip business, and Monika Gupta, senior director of Google Silicon, chatted with CNET in a videoconference the week before the Pixel event to get an in-depth look at what makes Tensor special -- and why Google even bothered to make the processor.

 "The key element in making this decision was around AI and how we could bring AI at a much different, more personal level to the end user," Carmack said.
 "We simply weren't able to get there with the existing solutions that were out there."